GreenInfo-Network/MobileMapStarter2/README.md

 The app directory has a *yarn.lock* file for installing packages related to webpack and compiling JS/SASS.
 The `www/` folder has a separate `yarn.lock` file, for dependencies used in the web app.
 Keeping them separate makes for easier maintainability of the www components versus the build system, should you have your own preferred build system.
 For your use case, perhaps merging and then require()'ing the libs makes sense.

-After making changes to the HTML/CSS/JS files, the apps won't be rebuilt by Cordova (and thus visible to Xcode et al) until you issue a `cordova prepare` If you're using the provided webpack config, there is already a shell command which will run this for you.
+After making changes to the HTML/CSS/JS files, the apps won't be rebuilt by Cordova (and thus visible to Xcode and Android Studio) until you issue a `cordova prepare` If you're using `npm run build` then it will already run a `cordova prepare` for you.

 The page-changing system using *SharedState* was not my first choice, but ngRoute and ui.router both provided unsuitable.
 Ultimately, I used a combination of `ui-show` and `ng-include` behaviors to create a similar effect, but without the problems.
   * They lazy-load partial views so elements are not in the DOM at startup.
 For code which expects to attach behaviors such as Leaflet, this is unhealthy.
   * The partial view content is unloaded from the DOM when it leaves visibility.
 This means map tiles, map state, etc. are effectively lost.
 While a workaround could be to destroy and reinitialize the whole map every time you visit it... no.